mridul037/mridul037/README.md

 **Quote of the hour:**

-That language is an instrument of human reason, and not merely a medium for the expression of thought, is a truth generally admitted.
+It was on one of my journeys between the EDSAC room and the punching equipment the realization came over me with full force that a good part of the remainder of my life was going to be spent in finding errors in my own programs.

-~ George Boole
+~ Maurice Wilkes
 <pre>

 </pre>